Franz Weninger Award

 Award for master’s and doctoral theses in the field of monetary theory and monetary policy.

 The Oesterreichische Nationalbank grants the Franz Weninger Award for outstanding master’s and doctoral theses in the field of monetary theory and monetary policy.
-Three one-time prizes of EUR 3,000 each may be conferred for such theses every year.

 Over the past years, the following young economists have received the Franz Weninger Award: